 Synchronization of data in two directions between mobile devices and public folders

 The example given in Synchronize data between mobile devices and Exchange public folders is related to one-way synchronization – from a public contacts folder to the user's personal contacts folder.
-However, you might need to give the users an opportunity to update the shared contacts database stored in the public folder.
-For this you will need to create in CodeTwo Exchange Sync a two-way synchronization between the public folder and users' personal folders.
-This will mean any change made by any user to their personal folders or via a mobile device (iPhone, Android, etc.) will automatically replicate to the public folder and all the remaining personal folders included in this sync group (Folder ring).
+However, you may need to give the users an opportunity to update the shared contacts database stored in the public folder.
+For this you need to create two-way synchronization between the public folder and users' personal folders.

+In the two-way synchrnization mode, any change made by any user to their personal folders or via a mobile device automatically replicates to the public folder and all the remaining personal folders included in this sync group (Folder ring).

 Let's have a practical example:

 A Sales reprezentative works outside the office.
 While having a meeting with a client, the employee sees the data in the public folder is obsolete and needs to be updated.
 The employee inputs up-to-date information to the smartphone.
 The phone uploads the data to the personal folder via Active Sync.
 Once the data is changed in the personal folder, CodeTwo Exchange Sync transmits it to the public folder and selected other users' personal folders.